MerginMaps/docs/src/gis/search_data.md

-# Search values from attribute fields
+# Search Values from Attribute Fields

 You can search for the content of your attribute data from Input.
 Input is also capable of **split search**: searching values from multiple fields.